United4Surveillance/signal-detection-tool/README.md

 <li>
-Install the package dependencies for the SignalDetectionTool using the full path where you stored the .zip file and replace the x.x.x with the current version of the binary.For example:
+Install the package dependencies for the SignalDetectionTool using the full path where you stored the .zip file and replace the x.x.x with the current version of the binary.
+For example:
 <span style="color:blue;">remotes::install_deps(“C:/Users/YourUsername/Downloads/SignalDetectionTool_x.x.x.binary.zip”)</span>
 </li>
 <li>